DETAILED ACTION

 Red 7 lake has a color index of CI 15850 (i.e., instant claim 9), as evidenced by SpecialChem.

-Liard does not discloses a polymer according to the elected species of formula (AG).
+Liard does not disclose a polymer according to the elected species of formula (AG).
+Liard does not teach an addition product of C1-C6 alkylene oxide(s) to the esters of C12-C30 fatty acids and aromatic C1-C12 alcohols.

-Furthermore, in the case where the claimed ranges "overlap or lie inside ranges disclosed by the prior art" a prima facie case of obviousness exists.
+Regarding instant claims 6, 7, 10, 14 and 20: In the case where the claimed ranges "overlap or lie inside ranges disclosed by the prior art" a prima facie case of obviousness exists.
 See MPEP 2144.05(I).
-In the present case, the instantly claimed

-In making this substitution, the prior art teaches an amount of PEG-8 (i.e., a polymer of the instant formula (AG)) which overlaps with the instantly claimed ranges.
-The prior art teaches, for example 84% w/w carrier (PEG-8) which overlaps with the ranges of instant claims 6, 7 and 20 (10-99% w/w, 20-99% w/w and 50-99% w/w, respectively) and so a prima facie case of obviousness exists for each range.
+In making this substitution as discussed above, the prior art teaches an amount of PEG-8 (i.e., a polymer of the instant formula (AG)) which overlaps with the instantly claimed ranges.
+For example, the prior art teaches a composition comprising 84% w/w carrier (i.e., isododecane substituted for PEG-8), which overlaps with the ranges of instant claims 6, 7 and 20 (10-99% w/w, 20-99% w/w and 50-99% w/w, respectively).
+Accordingly, a prima facie case of obviousness exists for each range.

-Similarly, the prior art discloses 5% w/w of at least on pigment and 8% w/w amodimethicone (i.e., amino-functionalized silicone polymer).
+Similarly, the prior art discloses 5% w/w of at least on pigment and 8% w/w amodimethicone (i.e., amino-functionalized silicone polymer; e.g., see the table of Liard on page 45 at [00307] and reproduced above).
 These amounts of the prior art overlap with the ranges of instant claims 10 and 14 (0.01-10% w/w pigment and 0.1-8% w/w, respectively) and so a prima facie case of obviousness exists for each range.

 Regarding instant claim 8, Liard discloses other suitable pigments include metal oxides, such as red iron oxide [00105].

-It would have been obvious to one of ordinary skill in the art, at the time of filling, to have simply substituted the pigments of Example I for the red iron oxide discloses by Liard because Liard discloses red iron oxide is also a suitable pigment for the compositions.
+It would have been obvious to one of ordinary skill in the art, before the effective filling date of the claimed invention, to have simply substituted the pigments of Example I for the red iron oxide discloses by Liard because Liard discloses red iron oxide is also a suitable pigment for the compositions.
 The skilled artisan would have been motivated to have substituted the red iron oxide of Liard in place of the pigments of Example I for red pigment with a reasonable expectation of success.
 The simple substitution of one known element (e.g., red iron oxide of Liard) in place of another (e.g., the pigments of Example I) in order to achieve predictable results (red pigment) is prima facie obvious.
 See MPEP 2143, Exemplary Rationale B.

-Therefore, it would have been obvious to one of ordinary skill in the art, at the time of filling, to have formulated a composition comprising a polymer of instant formula (AG), an amino-functionalized polymer and a pigment consisting of a metal oxide (iron oxide).
+Therefore, it would have been obvious to one of ordinary skill in the art, before the effective filling date of the claimed invention, to have formulated the composition taught by Liard, Nguyen, Goutsis and Goa, as discussed above, to comprise a pigment consisting of a metal oxide (iron oxide).

 Regarding instant claim 12, Liard does not disclose the exact structure of the amodimethicone.
 However, Liard does discloses suitable amino modified silicone polymer include those disclosed as Formula (V) [0051]: